Chandgana

 Overview:

-Prophecy Coal’s 100% owned Chandgana coal project is in the northeast part of the Nyalga coal basin, located in the southeast of central Mongolia.
-The Chandgana coal project consists of two major deposits, Chandgana Tal, with a measured resource of 141 million tonnes, and Chandgana Khavtgai, with a measured and indicated resource of over 1,000 million tonnes (524mt measured and 545mt indicated).
-A mere 9 km apart, the projects are both close to important infrastructure – towns, roads, and electric transmission lines.
-Chandgana is linked by paved highway to both Mongolia's capital, Ulaanbaatar, and the Trans-Mongolian Railroad, giving direct rail access to China to the south and Russia to the north.
+The coal required to fuel the Chandgana TPP will be supplied from a mine located on a contiguous or nearby license.
+Two of the likely sources include Prophecy Coal’s 100% owned Chandgana coal resources which consist of three licenses.
+Chandgana Tal, located in the northeastern end of the basin includes two licenses and has a measured resource of 141 million tonnes.
+Khavtgai Uul contains one license and is located in the southwestern end of the basin with a measured and indicated resource of over 1,000 million tonnes (509mt measured and 539mt indicated).
+These resources are contiguous or near the power plant, are a mere 14 km apart, and are close to important infrastructure – towns, roads, and electric transmission lines.
+They are linked by paved highway to Mongolia's capital, Ulaanbaatar, and the Trans-Mongolian Railroad, giving direct rail access to China to the south and Russia to the north.
 Read more >>

 Mine Highlights: